Esperance

 Your MSIC is a national card.
 An MSIC issued by ClientView is valid at Esperance and at every other security regulated port and offshore facility in Australia.

-Southern Ports states all personnel requiring unescorted access to its managed ports, including Esperance, must hold a current MSIC or Port Access Card, plus a Letter of Operational Need and completed induction.
+Southern Ports states all personnel requiring unescorted access to its managed ports, including Esperance, must hold a current MSIC, a Letter of Operational Need and completed induction.
+Its Supervised Access Worker card is a short-term escorted alternative only, valid for up to five days, not a substitute for the MSIC itself.
 Read Southern Ports' port access page.